rontarrant/gtkDcoding/docs/_posts/2019-08-16-0062-cairo-vi-load-display-images.md

 <!-- end of snippet for third (3rd) occurrence of application and terminal screenshots on a single page -->

-As you may guess, this is identical to the second method we used…
+As you may guess, this is identical to the second method we used...

 The initialization section: